nameless-and-blameless/TAG/wiki/Contact.md

 - Use your actual email address for password resets on Wire.
 - Be aware of potential surveillance and ensure that discussions adhere to guidelines to maintain privacy and security.

-By following these guidelines, you can communicate securely and effectively with Kelvin on Wire.
+By following these guidelines, you can communicate securely and effectively with Nameless on Wire.